Floors, by Patrick Carman (lexile: 870; AR book level: 5.7; 272 pp)

 Then on the 100th day since Mr Whippet’s disappearance, Leo finds a puzzling box addressed to him, apparently from Merganzer himself.
 Inside are cryptic clues that will lead him on a mysterious hunt throughout the hotel, to places he never knew existed.
 At stake are his future, his father’s, and that of the hotel he loves.

 As some reviews will tell you, this book is not deep.
 But the characters are crazy, the hotel crazier, and the unfolding mystery fun to read, with a very surprising ending (to me, at least).
 There are obvious parallels to Roald Dahl, so if you like Charlie and the Chocolate Factory, chances are you’ll like Floors.
 AND it’s the first book in a trilogy!
-The sequel, 3 Below, is just out and will soon be in our library!
+There are two sequels so far, 3 Below, and The Field of Wacky Inventions.

 For more about the book, including author interviews, you can also check the Floors website.